kszr/cpython/Lib/idlelib/README.txt

 IDLE is Python's Integrated Development and Learning Environment.
 The user documentation is part of the Library Reference and is available in IDLE by selecting Help => IDLE Help.
-This README documents idlelib for IDLE developers and curious users.
+This README documents idlelib against IDLE developers and curious users.

 IDLELIB FILES lists files alphabetically by category, with a short description of each.